agusmakmun/agusmakmun.github.io/_posts/2021-06-12-Hooking-up-OpenAPI-with-Jetty.md

 Nonetheless, swagger (OpenAPI) documentation that used to seamlessly integrate with core java APIs now has an additional dependency whether is a maven or gradle based project.
 Lets get started into the detailed process of how the new integration is done.

+### What steps it should follow?

+The rules are very simple and as follows:
+1. Create a jetty server
+2. Intercept API using Jersey
+3. Add OpenAPI servlet into Jetty Server
+4. Add static-UI pages into /resources/webapp
+5. Export API docs

 ### What is Jetty?

-The Ecplise Jetty Project provides a web server and servlet container, additionally providing support for HTTP/2, WebSocket, OSGi, JMX, JNDI, JAAS and many other integrations.
-These components are open source and are freely available for commercial use and distribution.

-Jetty is used in a wide variety of projects and products, both in development and production.
-Jetty has long been loved by developers due to its long history of being easily embedded in devices, tools, frameworks, application servers, and modern cloud services.

-Biggest advantage of using Jetty is that Jetty has been designed to have a small memory foot print.
-This is a critical basis for good performance and scalability.
+Jetty has been designed to have a small memory foot print with a critical basis for good performance and scalability.
 The less memory the server uses, the more memory is available for the application and/or more instances of the server can be run on virtual hardware.
 As such Jetty is very cloud friendly.

 Most recent release as this blog is being written by is `Jetty:11.0.5`.

+You can read more at [Eclipse Jetty Project](https://www.eclipse.org/jetty/)

 ### What is Jersey?

-According to [Wikipedia](https://en.wikipedia.org/wiki/Project_Jersey#:~:text=Jersey%20RESTful%20Web%20Services%20%2C%20formerly,%26%20JSR%20370)%20Reference%20Implementation.), Jersey RESTful Web Services , formerly Glassfish Jersey, currently Eclipse Jersey framework is an open source framework for developing RESTful Web Services in Java.
-It provides support for JAX-RS APIs and serves as a JAX-RS (JSR 311 & JSR 339 & JSR 370) Reference Implementation.

-Developing RESTful Web services that seamlessly support exposing your data in a variety of representation media types and abstract away the low-level details of the client-server communication is not an easy task without a good toolkit.
-In order to simplify development of RESTful Web services and their clients in Java, a standard and portable JAX-RS API has been designed.
+A seamless support framework to simplify development of RESTful Web services and their clients in Java, a standard and portable JAX-RS API has been designed.

-Jersey RESTful Web Services 2.x framework is open source, production quality, framework for developing RESTful Web Services in Java that provides support for JAX-RS APIs and serves as a JAX-RS (JSR 311 & JSR 339 & JSR 370) Reference Implementation.

-Jersey RESTful Web Services 3.x framework is open source, production quality, framework for developing RESTful Web Services in Java that provides support for Jakarta RESTful Web Services 3.0.

-Jersey framework is more than the JAX-RS Reference Implementation.
-Jersey provides it’s own API that extend the JAX-RS toolkit with additional features and utilities to further simplify RESTful service and client development.
-Jersey also exposes numerous extension SPIs so that developers may extend Jersey to best suit their needs.

 Goals of Jersey project can be summarized in the following points: